blackbuild/anno-docimal/README.md

 On scenario, where this might be useful is where a Groovy AST transformation is used to generate proxy methods to methods of an existing java class, while retaining the original javadoc (perhaps transformed).

+## Templating

+AnnoDocimal supports templating for javadocs.
+This is especially useful when generating code with a lot of similar methods.
+The generated documentation using a doc builder replaces placeholders with the actual values.
+Replacements are controlled by a map of template values as well as the list of parameters (in case of methods).

+Template values are added via explicit DocBuilder.template, templates or templatesFrom methods.
+The can also be added using the special `@template` javadoc tag.

+Currently, we have three different replacements:

+### Simple value replacements

+Simple values come in the form of `{{key}}` or `{{key:default}}` and are replaced by the value of the key in the template values map.
+If the key is not present in the map, the default value or the key itself is used.

+### Conditional parameter replacements

+Conditional parameter replacements are used to replace a placeholder with a value depending on the presence of a parameter.
+They come in the form of `{{param:key?if}}` or `{{param:key?if:else}}`.
+If the parameter is present, the if value is used, otherwise the else value or an empty string if no else value is present.

+### Conditional template replacements

+Basically the same as conditional parameter replacements, but the condition is based on the presence of a template value (which itself is ignored).
+They come in the form of `{{key?if}}` or `{{key?if:else}}`.

 ## Source Extractors

 If the transformation using anno-docimal enhances existing code, i.e. adds methods or, as in the case of "klum-ast", the result is a mix of source based and annotation based javadoc comments.
 To generate the final documentation, two approaches are possible: